wp-plugins/microblog-poster/readme.txt

     4. First click on 'Get Request token', then some processing is done.
-    After that click on 'Open Authorization url', you will be redirected to a new page and you will have to grant the permission in order to get your verification code.
+    After that click on 'Open Authorization url', you will be redirected to a new page and you will have to grant the permission in order to get your Verification Code.

     5. Finally return to the previous page and generate your *Token Key and Token Secret* by clicking on
-    'Get Access Token' and by providing the verification code.
+    'Get Access Token' and by providing the Verification Code.

     6. Now you can copy your Token key and Token secret.
-    Coupled with the App Key and App Secret you've got previously you can configure your plurk account in the Social Accounts section.
+    Coupled with the App Key and App Secret you've got previously you can configure your plurk account in the Social Accounts Section.